 The amount of yarn used to form a new stitch determines the stitch length.
 This is important because stitch length affects the weight, width, and aesthetics of the fabric.
 On modern-day knitting machines, needles make millions of loops or stitches a day.
 Needles may need to be replaced due to wear but they usually last up to six months depending on the construction, yarn type, fiber type, and speed.

 Next, let’s take a look at what causes the needles to move up and down.
-In this illustration with a side view, you see how the butt of the needle guides the needle through a path formed by cams.
+The butt of the needle guides the needle through a path formed by cams.
 Each cam is designed to allow the needle to run straight or to move up and down.

 Here’s how the needle travels through various stages: